Deadly-Pigg/Advent-of-Code/README.md

 Day 9 was deceptively easy.
 I brute-forced my way to the solution using recursion, but I thought I would have to do some maths to get a fast solution.
 Luckily, brute-force worked just fine.
 I'll probably look around for a better solution though.
 Part 2 was a joke for Day 9.

+Day 10.
+Well, a solution is a solution I guess...

 ## Miscellanous
 Example of others who do Advent of Code: